 LegalZoom offers a very interesting product mix that includes all the basic registered agent services plus compliance alerts and a free insurance policy guarding you against identity theft.
 I believe LegalZoom is the only registered agent offering identity theft insurance as part of their service and as cybercriminals get more and more sophisticated, this policy could give you great peace of mind.

-In the end, their offerings don’t completely justify such a high price, but if you value a big name and your company is successful enough that your budget isn’t an important factor, consider LegalZoom.
+In the end, their offerings don’t completely justify such a high price.
+But if you value a big name and your company is successful enough that your budget isn’t an important factor, you can learn more about LegalZoom on their website.

 Fifth Place: Rocket Lawyer (3.2/5 – Useful additional services)

 Rocket Lawyer is similar to LegalZoom in a lot of ways.
-Both companies make the bulk of their money through legal services and offer registered agent services as an extension of their main focus.
+Both companies make the bulk of their money through legal services (with Rocket Lawyer taking the #1 spot for the best online legal services) and offer registered agent services as an extension of their main focus.

 Rocket Lawyer charges a much lower price ($149) than LegalZoom, but they also have a much less interesting array of services.
 Rocket Lawyer’s registered agent package consists of the necessities plus compliance alerts but nothing beyond that.